Goring Village Hall

 The refurbishment works finished today.

 The last few weeks have seen an amazing transformation as the new lead was applied from the bottom up.
-The result is a work of art by Kevin Bennett of
+The result is a work of art by Kevin Bennett of K&M Leadworks.

 At the end of June the clock faces were returned and 'properly' fixed.
 Last week Len Craft from Public Clocks was back to fit the hands and gearing plus the gilded lettering to the East face then set the clock ticking after eight months rest!